DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Introduction

-To fully exploit the geometry and structure information inherent in point cloud features, we augment the baseline model's unified BEV features with 3D object detection supervision, thereby enhancing the discriminability of the unified BEV features.
-This renders the unified BEV features more sensitive to object boundaries and enables our method to avoid the need for complex loss function combinations, as depicted in Figure~\ref{fig:loss}.
+To fully exploit the geometry and structure information inherent in point cloud features, we enhance the baseline model's unified BEV features by incorporating 3D object detection supervision, thereby improving the discriminability of the unified BEV features.
+The detection-to-occupancy supervision injects explicit object-localization cues into the occupancy pipeline, sharpening object boundaries and boosting foreground class performance while keeping inference complexity low---since the detection branch is used only during training and removed at inference.
+It also eliminates the need for complex loss function combinations, as depicted in Figure~\ref{fig:loss}.
 Additionally, given the sparsity of point clouds, we extend the processing range of the point clouds and employ sparse convolutions~\cite{yan2018second} to mitigate the computational overhead introduced by this extension.
+To address the misalignment between the expanded point cloud range and the occupancy label, we apply a combination of coordinate system transformation and feature interpolation to extract fusion features that are spatially aligned with the occupancy label.
 We refer to this approach as BVRE (BEV View Range Extension).
 BVRE provides a larger BEV field of view, offering more contextual information and mitigating the adverse effects of reduced image resolution.
-It is worth noting that the 3D object detection supervision is only used as an auxiliary branch during training and can be removed during inference for the occ task.

 Extensive experiments are conducted to validate the efficiency and effectiveness of the proposed DAOcc.
-The results show that DAOcc establishes the new state-of-the-art performance on the Occ3D-nuScenes~\cite{tian2024occ3d} and SurroundOcc~\cite{wei2023surroundocc} benchmarks, while using only ResNet50~\cite{he2016deep} and a 256x704 input image resolution.
-Specifically, on the Occ3D-nuScenes validation set, DAOcc achieves 53.82 mIoU when using the camera mask during training and 48.2 RayIoU without using the camera mask.
-Additionally, on the SurroundOcc validation set, DAOcc achieves 45.0 IoU and 30.5 mIoU.
+The results show that DAOcc establishes the new state-of-the-art performance on the Occ3D-nuScenes~\cite{tian2024occ3d} and Occ3D-Waymo~\cite{tian2024occ3d} benchmarks, while using only ResNet50~\cite{he2016deep} with a 256×704 input image resolution.
+Specifically, on the Occ3D-nuScenes validation set, DAOcc achieves a 2.67 mIoU improvement over SGDOCC~\cite{duan2025sdgocc} when trained with camera mask and a 4.7 RayIoU improvement over ALOcc~\cite{chen2024alocc} without camera mask.
+Additionally, on the Occ3D-Waymo validation set, DAOcc demonstrates a 6.08 mIoU boost compared to BEVFormer-Fusion~\cite{tian2024occ3d}.
+Furthermore, with TensorRT optimization, DAOcc reaches 104.9 FPS on an NVIDIA RTX 4090 GPU while maintaining 54.2 mIoU on the Occ3D-nuScenes validation set, significantly surpassing the mIoU of previous state-of-the-art methods.

 In conclusion, our contributions are summarized as follows: